Leave No One Behind

 Agenda for Humanity Transformations

-The Agenda for Humanity advocates for a number of strategic and normative transformations that are necessary in order to make it a reality.
+The Agenda for Humanity advocates for seven strategic and normative transformations that are necessary in order to leave no one behind.

 Summary of Commitments made

 * The count includes Core, Individual and Joint commitments

 The World Humanitarian Summit brought representatives of vulnerable communities face-to-face with senior political and humanitarian leaders, and generated over 1,000 commitments to leave no one behind.
 Click the button below to view the commitments.

 Click the button below to view stakeholders' progress reports on Core Responsibility Three.